 Exceptional healthcare system: Canada’s universal healthcare system (also known as Canadian Medicare) is extremely comprehensive and open to both citizens and residents.
 It is widely regarded as one of the best healthcare programs in the world.

-Offers safety and security: Canada has stable government systems and public services and is ranked the safest country in the world as of 2024.
+Safety: Canada has relatively stable government systems and public services, and was ranked the safest country in the world in 2024, and third-safest in 2025 by the Berkshire Hathaway Travel Protection (BHTP) report.

 Friendly, welcoming culture: Canadians are globally renowned for their warmth and friendliness, making it a pleasant place to retire.